Roosterbear/tips/english.md

 * Don't pay him no mind
 * We're going to get along just fine
 * Who do you think wore those panties
-* I've hid things from you, but I have nevere cheated on you
+* I've hid things from you, but I have never cheated on you
 * How long are you gonna be in Philadelphia?
 * They only found two people alive so far
 * I bought a whole bunch
 * Those got chewed up, got jazzed up, made titillating for the sale rack
-* Why don't we pat down?
 * It's in the nosebleeds, but you won't spit on
 * That guy you bumped is mad
 * He got a gun tucked in his pants!
 * Our car flipped on an icy road
+* Why don't we pat down?
 * Would you mind if I check your pockets?
 * I'm fine, I just got mixed-up
-* I did eggs over easy
 * When I'm your age, I'll forget what I eat too
 * What's He paying us?
 * She's dumber than my hind end!